dbmcclain/Astronomy/README.md

 - 1 turns = a full circle.

 ---
-## Angle Conversions from Canonical Form
+## Angle Conversions from Canonical Measure
 View any angle in any measure, e.g., `(to-μrad (arcsec 1)) => 4.848.`

 **to-deg** _ang => degs_